fardles/kitns/README.md

 ## Credits

 Many thanks to @markeats for the inimitable Timber, to @its_your_bedtime for nisp which set this whole thing going and for code inspiration, to @infinitedigits for parts of mx.sample that I borrowed.

 It's a bit weird to say so much for what is probably a trivial script to so many people here on lines, but I've been so inspired that this little script is sort of a love letter to the community, to monome, and my little norns shield.
+I get many warm feelings from just being in lines, and being able to contribute this little script is, I hope, just the start as I keep learning and growing.

 ## Postscript